CQ.AI Agents

 Understanding All About the FDA Inspection

-Who can use the FDA Adverse Event Reporting System to submit a report?
+Who Can Use the FDA Adverse Event Reporting System to Submit a Report?

-• Consumers, including patients, lawyers, family members
+• Consumers, including patients, lawyers, and family members

 • Manufacturers